kwkou/815/includes/tshootguide.md

 receiver tasks, monitor progress and performance of an ongoing test run, and generate detailed logs of the results, including any error messages.

-###Service Bus Relay
+###服务总线 Relay

-The Service Bus "relay" service runs in the cloud and supports a variety of different transport protocols and Web services standards, including SOAP, WS-\*, and REST.
-You can use the Service Bus relay as a delegate to listen for incoming sessions and requests sent to a WCF service.
+The 服务总线 "relay" service runs in the cloud and supports a variety of different transport protocols and Web services standards, including SOAP, WS-\*, and REST.
+You can use the 服务总线 relay as a delegate to listen for incoming sessions and requests sent to a WCF service.
 In the relayed messaging pattern, an on-premises or cloud-based service connects to the relay service through an outbound port and